DorijanKom/WebProgramming2022/README.md

     - /rest/docs endpoint, access swagger documentation

+**For trying out the app, use these credentials**

+    email: dorijan.komsic@stu.ibu.edu.ba

+    password: 12345

 The project was made using HTML, CSS and PHP, while also using jQuery library and FlightPHP framework.

 ---